Connie Converse: Disappearance

-Converse was expected to go on an annual family trip to a lake, but by the time the letters were delivered, she had packed her belongings in her Volkswagen Beetle and driven away, never to be heard from again.
+Converse was expected to join an annual family trip to a lake, but by the time the letters were delivered, she had packed her belongings in her Volkswagen Beetle and driven away, never to be heard from again.
 The events of her life following her disappearance remain unknown.
-Several years after she left, someone told her brother Philip that they had seen a phone book listing for "Elizabeth Converse" in either Kansas or Oklahoma, but he never pursued the lead.
+Several years after she left, someone told her brother that they had seen a phone book listing for "Elizabeth Converse" in either Kansas or Oklahoma, but he never pursued the lead.

 About ten years after she disappeared, the family hired a private investigator in hopes of finding her.
-The investigator told the family, however, that even if he did find her, it was her right to disappear, and he could not simply bring her back.
+The investigator told them that even if he did find her, it was her right to disappear and he could not bring her back.
 After that, her family respected her decision to leave, and ceased looking for her.
-Philip suspects she may have taken her own life—he specifically thinks she may have driven her car into a body of water—but her actual fate remains unknown.